apohl79/audiogridder/README.md

 ## Server Installation

 1. Install the PKG on OSX or the Setup EXE on Windows.
-(The installer includes the server and plugin binaries.)
 2. **On OSX**: Grant AudioGridderServer the "Accessibility" (Mojave, Catalina) and "Screen Recording" (Catalina) permissions (System Preferences -> Security & Privacy -> Privacy Tab) - This is also